 Before I started writing, I did a lot of reading about the poetry of Noh plays so that I could make the tone of the language appropriate.
 It seemed to me that writing in blank verse would be a good way to convey the poetic quality of the Noh.
-Another thing I learned what that there are many plays on words in Noh, no matter how "elevated" or serious the story.
+Another thing I learned was that there are many plays on words in Noh, no matter how "elevated" or serious the story.

 That seemed to be right up my alley.
 Anyway, here is a bit of the original rough translation: